Congo Crisis: Killing of Lumumba

 Lumumba escaped house arrest and fled eastwards towards Stanleyville where he believed he could rally support.
 Pursued by troops loyal to Mobutu, he was captured at Lodi on 1 December 1960 and flown back to Léopoldville with his hands bound.
 Despite UN appeals to Kasa-Vubu for due legal process, the Soviet Union denounced the UN as responsible for the arrest and demanded his release.
 A meeting of the UN Security Council was called on 7 December 1960 to consider Soviet demands that the UN seek Lumumba's immediate release, his restoration to the head of the Congolese government and the disarming of Mobutu's forces.
 The pro-Lumumba resolution was defeated on 14 December 1960 by a vote of 8–2.
 Still in captivity, Lumumba was tortured and transported to Thysville and later to Katanga, where he was handed over to forces loyal to Tshombe.
-On 17 January 1961, Lumumba was executed by Katangese troops near Élisabethville.
+On 17 January 1961, Lumumba was executed by Katangese troops near Élisabethville with assistance from Belgian officers and personnel.

+Before the news broke, there was confusion as to what exactly had happened, with CIA officer Larry Devlin, the Chief of Station at Leopoldville saying that “several versions of Lumumba’s death were circulating in the Katangan capital.”
+None of these rumours could be confirmed for a time.

-News of the execution, released on 13 February, provoked international outrage.
+When news of the execution was eventually released on 13 February, it provoked international outrage.
 The Belgian Embassy in Yugoslavia was attacked by protesters in Belgrade, and violent demonstrations occurred in London and New York.
-Shortly thereafter seven Lumumbists, including the first President of Orientale Province, Jean-Pierre Finant, were executed in South Kasai for "crimes against the Baluba nation".
+Shortly thereafter seven Lumumbists, including the first President of Orientale Province, Jean-Pierre Finant, were executed in South Kasai for "crimes against the Luba nation".
 Gizenga's soldiers then shot 15 political prisoners in retaliation, including Lumumba's dissident Minister of Communications, Alphonse Songolo.

+Devlin is of the opinion that Lumumba’s death did not result in any resolution to the Congo Crisis, but according to him in the days following the announcement of his death there was a decrease in activity across the entirety of the Republic.